RMKM works in Ajmer and Pali districts of Rajasthan, India

 The failure of crops and lack of water resources has led to the disintegration of traditional livelihood patterns.
 Amongst the vulnerable populations, women, especially pregnant and lactating mothers, old and infirm people, the destitute and children, specially abled, infants and newborn babies are the most severely affected, leading to high mortality rates, migration, destitution and poor health and environmental conditions.

-RMKM has focussed its attentions primarily in Ajmer & Udaipur & Chittorgarh district, with some initiatives spilling into Pali district as well.
-The organisation’s operational area comprises 109 villages in four blocks of Ajmer district and Pali district.
+RMKM has focussed its attentions primarily in Ajmer & Nagaur district, with some initiatives spilling into Nagaur district as well.
+The organisation’s operational area comprises 250 villages of these districts.
 Apart from this, RMKM also works in the urban and peri-urban areas of Ajmer, Beawar and Pushkar cities.